 - A drop in blood pressure, light-headedness, loss of consciousness, slurred speech

 - Difficulty breathing (or the inability to breathe), difficulty breathing, allergy cough, wheezing

 - Nausea, cramping, vomiting, or diarrhea

 We want to reiterate that anaphylaxis is rare.
-The majority of people with who suffer from allergies will never experience an anaphylactic reaction.
+Most people who suffer from allergies will never experience an anaphylactic reaction.

-Most anaphylactic reactions occur after eating or drinking a particular food or medication, or after an insect sting.
+Most anaphylactic reactions occur after eating or drinking a particular food, taking certain medication, or after an insect sting.
 In rare cases, anaphylaxis can occur after being exposed to the cold or after exercising.
-Still others have experienced anaphylaxis for which no cause has been identified.
+Still others have experienced anaphylaxis for no identified cause.

 TYPES OF EXPOSURE

 - Insect stings: bee, wasp, yellow jacket, or hornet

 - Allergy testing extracts used for diagnosis and treatment of allergic conditions